lucasaa482/gitscrolls/scrolls/03-Oracle-of-Love.md

 });
 ```

+_As Tuxrates looks at his comprehensive test suite, a small voice in his head whispers: "This is so obvious, surely I could just implement the function without running these tests first?
+I know exactly what it needs to do..."
+He hesitates, finger hovering over the keyboard, tempted to skip straight to implementation.
+Just this once._

+_But as he considers it, a strange sensation creeps up his arms—a tingling static, like the feeling before lightning strikes.
+The hair on his flippers stands on end.
+He shakes his head, dismissing the odd feeling, and dutifully runs the test suite first.
+The red failures greet him like old friends, and the static sensation fades._

 __Prophet of Red-Green:__ _(nodding with approval)_ "Yes!
 You have written tests that tell a story.
 They document not just what the function should do, but what it should _not_ do.
 They protect not just against obvious failures, but against edge cases and unexpected inputs."

 __Tuxrates:__ "And now when I implement the function, I'll know exactly what success looks like?"